A Majorization-Minimization Gauss-Newton Method for 1-Bit Matrix Completion: Numerical Studies

-\Fig{nonspiky-noise} depicts relative errors, Hellinger distances, and run times (in seconds on a log scale) of the three methods with a fraction of observed entries $\rho = 0.8$.
-The left panel shows that the estimation performance of each method is poor when the noise level is either too low or too high.
-This corroborates the results in \cite{davenport20141} and \cite{cai2013max}. \texttt{MaxNorm} performs well when the noise level is relatively low but struggles more at higher noise levels than \texttt{MMGN} and \texttt{TraceNorm}.
-In contrast, \texttt{MMGN} and \texttt{TraceNorm} produce poorer estimation at low noise levels.
-The middle panel displays that all methods exhibit similar trends in the Hellinger distance under varying noise levels as in the relative error.
-We observe that at $\sigma = 10^{-1.25}$, \texttt{MMGN} produces a larger relative error but a lower Hellinger distance, compared to \texttt{TraceNorm}.
-This discrepancy comes from the nonlinear transformation from $\M \Theta^*$ to $\Phi(\M \Theta^*)$, which we explain later.
-The right panel shows that run times of \texttt{MMGN} and \texttt{TraceNorm} decrease as the noise level grows, and \texttt{MMGN} is much faster than \texttt{TraceNorm}. \texttt{MaxNorm}, however, requires longer run times when the noise level is either too low or too high.
-Moreover, \texttt{MaxNorm} runs at least an order of magnitude slower than \texttt{MMGN} and \texttt{TraceNorm} over a wide range of noise levels.
-In light of these significantly longer run times, we decided in all subsequent experiments to supply \texttt{MaxNorm} with the oracle rank $r^*$ instead of estimating it using the validation procedure.
+\Fig{nonspiky-noise} shows the box plots of relative errors, Hellinger distances, and runtimes (in seconds) of all methods with an observation fraction $\rho = 0.3$.
+The left panel shows that when the noise level is either too low or too high, all methods produced poor relative errors.
+This corroborates the results in \cite{davenport20141} and \cite{cai2013max}. \texttt{MaxNorm} performed slightly better than the other methods when the noise level was extremely low or high. \texttt{TraceNorm} suffered from the highest relative error over a wide range of noise levels. \texttt{MMGN} and the three generic schemes for solving problem \eqref{eq:1-bit-opt} achieved comparable errors when the noise level $\sigma \geq 10^{-0.75}$.
+The middle panel shows that the Hellinger distance of \texttt{TraceNorm} was significantly larger than those of the other methods, except for $\sigma=10^{-1.25}$ where the Hellinger distance of \texttt{LBFGS} was even larger.
+As seen in the left and middle panels of \Fig{nonspiky-noise}, the relative errors and Hellinger distances disagreed in their assessments of the methods.
+The two metrics capture different errors.
+We will discuss these differences later.
+The right panel shows that runtimes of all methods decreased as the noise level grew, and \texttt{MMGN} ran the fastest among all compared methods. \texttt{MaxNorm} was more than $20$ times slower than all the other methods over a wide range of noise levels.
+In light of this, in all subsequent simulations we supplied \texttt{MaxNorm} with the true rank $r^*$ instead of estimating it using the validation procedure.